Revolutionizing the Static Footrest

-The limitations of fitting clients with severe positioning requirements of the lower extremities are only limited by the wheelchair and its dimensional setup.
-Seat to floor height, seat width, seat depth, leg length, caster size, orientation in space of the seating system and anything consuming space within the wheelchair envelop.
-All must be considered as they all have the potential to present obstacles.
-There are no limits on the angular adjustments of these footrests.
+The dimensional setup of the wheelchair frame can impact footrest placement, as well.
+Seat to floor height, seat width, seat depth, leg length, caster size, orientation in space of the seating system, and anything consuming space in the area of the footrests must be considered, as these all have the potential to limit proper positioning.

 "The Static Footrests are virtually indestructible for high-tone individuals and have the ability to be placed in almost any position."